raise-isayan/OverrideSysPropModule/Readme.md

 ![OverrideSysProp](images/OverrideSysProp.png)

-TIP: After enabling XposedModule, it may not be recognized properly unless the Android device is rebooted.
+TIP: After enabling Xposed Module, it may not be recognized properly unless the Android device is rebooted.